SyntaxStrategist/SyntaxStrategist/README.md

 # Welcome to My GitHub Profile!

 Hello!
 I'm Michael, also known as **SyntaxStrategist**.
-I'm passionate about technology, coding, and basketball.
-My goal is to create projects that make a difference and share knowledge within the community.
+I am a Full Stack Developer with expertise in JavaScript and a passion for creating interactive web applications using the MERN stack.
+My goal is to build projects that enhance user experience and provide value to the community.

 ## About Me

 - **Location:** Canada
 - **Interests:**
   - Technology and programming
   - Basketball
   - Gaming (especially Call of Duty)